Most pregnancies do not have major complications; however, some symptoms during pregnancy should not be ignored.

 Bleeding is one of the pregnancy complications to watch out for.
-Donnica Moore, M.D and health expert on women says that any bleeding during pregnancy should never be ignored.
+Donnica Moore, M.D and health expert on women say that any bleeding during pregnancy should never be ignored.

 Bleeding means different things to different mothers during their pregnancies.
 If you are bleeding and experiencing menstrual-like cramps, you might be having an ectopic pregnancy.

-Apart from ectopic pregnancy, heavy bleeding and abdominal cramping can be a sign of miscarriage especially during the 1st or 2nd trimester.
+Apart from an ectopic pregnancy, heavy bleeding and abdominal cramping can be a sign of miscarriage, especially during the 1st or 2nd trimester.